 The Allez has long been a go-to for entry-level road bikes, offering solid performance in an attractive package, if not exceptional value for money.

 The spec is a bit piecemeal with a mishmash of own brand and third-party components mixed in with the Shimano bits.
-It’s mostly decent stuff although both brakes and wheels are a little flexy.

 Nevertheless, the Allez retains the likeable qualities for which it is renowned, and it’s a good basis for upgrades down the line.